No. 28 Squadron IAF

-No. 28 Squadron, Indian Air Force, nicknamed The First Supersonics is a squadron of the Indian Air Force (IAF).
+No. 28 Squadron IAF nicknamed The First Supersonics is a squadron of the Indian Air Force (IAF).
 It is currently based in Adampur, Punjab with the Western Air Command and flies Mikoyan MiG-29s.

 History

 The squadron's role is air defence and offence.
 It is known as "The First Supersonics" because it was the first squadron in the IAF to be equipped with supersonic Mikoyan MiG-21s in 1963.